-A Cable is supplied to connect the RS232 (9 pin) outlet from the back of the M501 to a 9 pin Serial Interface on the computer.
+A USB to RS232 Converter Cable is supplied with the Software to connect the RS232 (9 pin) outlet from the back of the M501 to a USB Interface on the computer.
 (See the picture and illustration on the top of page 17).